simon-stahlberg/mimir/README.md

 ### Argument passing

 - Use prefix `ref_` for initialized output parameters and `out_` for non-initialized output parameters.
 Try to keep the number of output parameters as small as possible.
-Never use built-in types as out parameters.
+Never use stack-allocated types as output parameters.